Skip to main content

 Complaints Against Students

 Anyone can make a complaint with the Office of Student Conduct & Community Standards regarding the behavior of one or more students.
-If a complaint is made against you that constitutes an alleged violation of the Student Code of Conduct, you will receive a notification of the charge(s) at your local or campus mailing address and through your university email.
+If a complaint is made against you that constitutes an alleged violation of the Student Code of Conduct, you will receive a notification of the charge(s) through your university email.

 What to do When You've Been Accused